Reading Romance Novels

 The scriptures teach that by beholding we get changed (2 Corinthians 3:18).
 What we read directly affects our minds and gives birth to our actions.
 When a person reads corrupting novels, he is emotionally involved in the actions and is influenced by them.
 And the seeds of immorality and deceit will grow with time.
 Consequently, the readers will become less sensitive to spiritual matters and will be influenced to copy the characters in these novels.
 “Do not be deceived: “Evil company corrupts good habits” (1 Corinthians 15:53).

-So, believers are to read only that which will help their relationship with the Lord to grow.
+So, believers are to read only that which will help their relationship with the Lord to grow and foster holiness.
 A good guide for selecting what believers should read is: What would Jesus do?
 (1 John 2:6).
 The believer needs to be fully familiar with Christ’s sinless life in order to copy it and apply its principles to situations under which he himself must live.
 He who claims to abide in the Savior should give daily proof that he is reflecting his Lord.

 In the Sermon on the Mount, Christ showed that His instructions of purity went far beyond the mere external requirements of the law and that they included the inward spirit that would give life and meaning to what was otherwise only outward.
 He taught clearly the distinction between actions and the motives of the heart that prompt those acts.
 He stressed the necessity of having a clean and pure mind (Matthew 5-7).